IBM/kar/docs/kar-deployments.md

    + kar.ibm.com/runtimePort: sets the `-runtime_port` argument of `kar run`
    + kar.ibm.com/extraArgs: additional command line arguments for `kar run`

-Your cluster must be configured with the appropriate image pull secrets for both your application images and the KAR runtime images.
-We discuss some common options in the text below, but cannot cover all possibilities.
-We also assume that you know how to configure `kubectl`, `helm`, etc. to access your cluster.
+By default, the KAR runtime images will be pulled from our public quay.io image repository.
+It is also possible to configure KAR to pull its runtime images from a private registry; this results in an additional `kar.ibm.com.image-pull` secret being created.

 After the KAR runtime system is successfully deployed to the `kar-system` namespace, you can enable other namespaces to host KAR applications.
-This enablement entails labeling the namespace with `kar.ibm.com/enabled=true` and creating the `kar.ibm.com.image-pull` and `kar.ibm.com.runtime-config` in the namespace.
-The installation process automatically enables the `default` namespace for KAR applications.
+This enablement entails labeling the namespace with `kar.ibm.com/enabled=true` and replicating the `kar.ibm.com.runtime-config` secret and, optionally, the `kar.ibm.com.image-pull` secret in the namespace.
+The base installation script automatically enables the `default` namespace for KAR applications.
 To enable additional namespaces, you can use the script [kar-k8s-namespace-enable.sh](../scripts/kar-k8s-namespace-enable.sh).

 Once a namespace is thus enabled, you can deploy KAR application components to the